amrikmalhans/go-rest-api/README.md

 # go-rest-api
-a basic rest api with Go and Mux
+a basic rest api with Go and Mux and Mongodb